[Skip to Content]

 0% INTEREST, DEFERRED HOMEOWNER EMERGENCY ROOF PROGRAM

-The City of Altoona’s Department of Community Development administers a 0% interest, deferred emergency homeowner roof replacement program.
-Loans will be offered to the owner-occupied units located in the City of Altoona.
+The City of Altoona’s Community Development Department administers a 0% interest, deferred emergency homeowner roof replacement program.
+Loans are offered to the owner-occupied units located in the City of Altoona.
 Income limits vary according to family size.
 Loans will be forgiven at 25% a year for four years.

 Income Limits by Family Size